DHEPLab/augmed-api/README.md

 1. Ensure all dependencies are installed using Pipenv.
 2. Start your Docker containers if the application requires any external services like databases.
-3. Use the following command to run the application:
+3. Use the following command to run the application under the ``src``:
    ```shell
    flask run
    ```